 As part of their work to educate victims, friends and family, and professionals about how to recognize and report cases of relationship violence, they have developed a mobile app for iPhones and Android that uses an interactive quiz to help friends and family quickly assess a suspected case of relationship violence, and take appropriate action.

-There’s also an online PSA (see it after the break) in which a mixed group of people watch a young couple in a conceptual fish tank as an argument escalates into male-on-female violence.
+There’s also an online PSA in which a mixed group of people watch a young couple in a conceptual fish tank as an argument escalates into male-on-female violence.
 It’s hard to watch, especially while the observers come up with various excuses for why not to report it.

 It’s moving stuff.
 I only wish they had used different voice talent.
 The lightweight tone somehow detracts from the seriousness of the spot.

 You can also take the danger assessment quiz online here.
 While I completely understand the statistics around the issue, I have to admit I was put off when I took the “Me” quiz in good faith and got this after two screens:

 It’s disappointing, after all that work, that they couldn’t have done more to help men in abusive heterosexual relationships.

 I can’t blame them for their focus on the most prevalent type of relationship abuse, but it would have been better for them to be upfront about it.